 In its root, Islamophobia is defined as the dislike of, or prejudice against, Islam or Muslims.
-However, Islamophobia affects more than just a handful of Muslims.
+Even today, Islamophobia affects more than just a handful of Muslims.

-9/11 created the strongest shift in bigotry and xenophobia that the United States has ever seen.
+9/11 created the strongest shift in bigotry and xenophobia the United States had ever seen.

 What I had yet to learn is that there is nothing shameful about being Muslim.